silviagenome/lncrna-genelab-atlas/README.md

 python data_to_config.py
 ```

-The third workflow run STAR-DESeq2
+The third workflow run STAR-DESeq2, it has to be run from rna-seq-star-deseq2/workflow

 ```
 snakemake -c4 -F --use-conda --jobs 4 -s Snakefile --latency-wait 60 --cluster 'sbatch --partition ledley-q -eo'